Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 3. **Diaspora mandates HTTPS**, as it uses OAuth2 flows to connect to apps.
 You can get a free SSL certificate from <a href="http://www.startssl.com/" target="_blank">StartSSL</a>.
 You'll need to reference the certificate you get from StartSSL in your NGINX/Apache configuration file.

+**Note** While you can certainly get up and running with your own pod by using a self-signed SSL certificate, your pod may not be able to communicate with all other pods.
+It is therefore recommended that you use a certificate issued from a trusted Certificate Authority.

 ## Preparing your system

 In order to run Diaspora, you will need to install the following dependencies (specific instructions